-Defron is an English-Australian rapper, writer & poet from Melbourne, Australia.
+Defron is a rapper, writer & poet from Melbourne, Australia.
 He is the 2009 Revolver MC Battle Champion and 2013 & 2017 state finalist in the Australian Poetry Slam.

 A stalwart of his city’s music scene, Defron has performed in Melbourne’s most esteemed venues including Workers Club, The Espy, Laundry Bar, Evelyn Hotel, Penny Black, Max Watts and more.
-He has shared the stage alongside Odd Future, 360, Mantra, Illy, Seth Sentry, Akil (of Jurassic 5), Pez and has collaborated with Rahj Conkas (produced for Urthboy, Funkoars and Nooki), Kwasi (WVS), Sinks (2017 Hilltop Hoods Initiative Winner) and 1/6 (2010 Hilltop Hoods Initiative Winner).
+He has shared the stage alongside Odd Future, 360, Mantra, Illy, Seth Sentry, Akil (of Jurassic 5), Pez and has collaborated with Rahj Conkas (produced for Urthboy, Funkoars and Nooki), Kwasi (Extra Support Acts & WVS), Sinks (2017 Hilltop Hoods Initiative Winner) and 1/6 (2010 Hilltop Hoods Initiative Winner).

 Rapping since adolescence, a music career was initially unlikely for Defron after he was diagnosed with hearing impairment at five years of age.
 Adversity reared its head once again when he was treated for testicular cancer fourteen years later.

 Forced to mature at a young age through battling severe illness, Defron has a passion for empowering tomorrow’s leaders and at-risk-youth through hip-hop.
 Since 2009 he has been running his own independent lyric writing & rapping workshops with Freeza & The Push at rural and metropolitan youth services where he promotes overcoming hardship through creative expression and positive resolve.
-To date he has facilitated hip-hop lyricism and performance workshops with Wyndham City Youth Services, Deakin University, Royal Children’s Hospital (Melbourne), Creative-Write It, Operation Newstart Torquay, Wild at Heart Community Arts and more.
+To date he has facilitated hip-hop lyricism and performance workshops with Song Room, Mirabel Foundation, Metropolitan Remand Centre, Multicultural Arts Victoria, Melbourne Recital Centre, City of Ballarat, Wellington Shire, Wyndham City Youth Services, Deakin University, Monash University, Royal Children’s Hospital (Melbourne), Humour Foundation Australia, Creative-Write It, Operation Newstart Torquay, Wild at Heart Community Arts and more.